enspyrco/monorepo/packages/dart/cli-apps/ci-tools/identify_affected_packages/README.md

 # identify_affected_packages

-*A Dart CLI app to identify which packages need testing during CI.*
+*A Dart script that identifies which packages need testing during CI.*

+The script will:

-The app reads in the set of all packages (saved in .github/matrix.json), calls git diff via Process.run to get the paths of the changed files, checks those paths against the set of all packages and writes out an adjusted matrix.json so that the tests still run in parallel.
+- read in the set of all packages, saved in `.github/matrix.json`
+- call `git diff` via `Process.run` to get the paths of changed files
+- check paths of changed files against the set of all packages
+- write out an adjusted `matrix.json` with only affected packages

 ## Compiling for CI